rhofvendahl/one23_classic/README.md

-# APP
+# onetwothree

-APP is a web app that provides information about sex education and wellness in a fun way.
+onetwothree is a web app that provides information about sex education and wellness in a fun way.

 ## Setup